Colm3na/polkadot-csv-exporter/README.md

 # Polkadot CSV exporter

-Export CSV files with stakig info for the selected number of (previous) eras.
+Export CSV files with staking info for the selected number of (previous) eras.

 Currently supported chains are `kusama` and `polkadot`.